-Part B. Self-assessment/Peer Feedback, 5 pts. possible:
+Part B. Self-assessment/Peer Feedback (5 points):

 - 1. The extent to which each of the categories was documented; - 2.
 Time-stamp evidence that provides specific information to your partner; - 3.
 Specific quotes and other evidence that support your claims; - 4.
 Thoroughness and completeness of the form